Jumpykaput/GraphicUserInterfaceDev/README.md

 Example of each:
 Bold: **Bold**
 Italics: *Italic*
+A heading:
-A heading: # Heading Example
+# Example of a heading
 A bulleted item list:
 - 1
 - 2